nopolabs/ReactAwareCurlFactory/README.md

 # ReactAwareCurlFactory
-An implementation of GuzzleHttp\Handler\CurlFactoryInterface that plays nicely with React
+An implementation of GuzzleHttp\Handler\CurlFactoryInterface that plays nicely with React.